Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ##### daemon
 Run this as a UNIX service
 ##### pidfile
-When running as a daemon, the pid of the running service will be set in the speficied file
+When running as a daemon, the pid of the running service will be set in the specified file
 ##### debug
 Run the service in debug mode.
 ##### logs
-Speficy where logs should be kept.
+Specify where logs should be kept.
 You must include an existing directory and a file name.
 For example `/var/ucentral/logs/log.0`.
 ##### umask
-Seet the umask for the running service.
+Set the umask for the running service.

 ### Docker